cowlicks/hyper-rss/README.md

 # Tasks

+* have a RSS representation of hrss feed.
+This could be useful for compatability with regular rss readers.
+* Test blob and keyed blob stuff

 * Running http server and making requests to it in the same process hangs.
 I need to run the server in a suprocess.
 See "forkedFeed"
 * For creating local RSS feeds I need a way to write out the rss-parser json